vsimko/vsimko.github.io/README.md

 ## selected github repos
  - [corrplot](https://github.com/vsimko/corrplot) : I'm a co-author of this popular R package useful for data exploration and visualization.
- - [biwavelet](https://github.com/vsimko/biwavelet) : Also one of my R pacakges.
-This one for continous wavelet transform.
+ - [biwavelet](https://github.com/vsimko/biwavelet) : Also an R pacakge that I contributed to (continous wavelet transform).
  - [figconv](https://github.com/vsimko/figconv) : A tool for scientific writing to convert multiple formats to PDF.
- - [dqh-amiga](https://github.com/vsimko/dqh-amiga) : An old game for Amiga 500.
+ - [dqh-amiga](https://github.com/vsimko/dqh-amiga) : An old platformer game for Amiga 500.
  - [twikilib-php](https://github.com/vsimko/twikilib-php) : An API to TWiki database for PHP programmers.
  - [gama-gateway](https://github.com/vsimko/gama-gateway) : RDF-repository developed through the Gama Gateway project in 2009.